 Here's Charlie Munger on the incredible financial rewards from a few good insights:

 So how can you gain insights?
-Let's turn once again to the master himself, Charlie Munger who had a lot of advice on this question:
+Charlie Munger had a lot of advice on this question:

-So you're putting in all the hard work and gaining valuable insights.
+So you're putting in the work and gaining valuable insights.
 What next?
-Recall that we've defined an insight to be the smallest unit of truth that is actionable.
-What is the point of gaining insights if they are not put to work i.e. made actionable?
+Recall that an insight is the smallest unit of truth that is actionable.
+The point is not to collect insights.
+The point is to put them to work.

-Here are some ways you can put your valuable insights to work:
+Here are some ways to make insights useful:

-• Ask yourself, "how can I apply this insight to my life currently?".
+- Ask yourself, "How can I apply this insight to my life right now?"